-In this FSP, where terms are used which are defined in the Haida Gwaii Land Use Objectives Order (HGLUOO), Forest and Range Practices Act (FRPA) or the Forest Planning and Practices Regulation (FPPR), the definition of the term is as per the Order, Act or Regulation (e.g., "tree-length" and "intergovernmental process" are as defined in the HGLUOO).
-Where there is confusion or conflict between the HGLUOO, FPRA or the FPPR, the order of precedence is as follows: HGLUOO, then FRPA, then the FPPR.
+In this FSP, where terms are used which are defined in the HGLUOO, FRPA or the FPPR, the definition of the term is as per the Order, Act or Regulation (e.g., "tree-length" and "intergovernmental process" are as defined in the HGLUOO).
+Where there is confusion or conflict between the HGLUOO, FPRA or the FPPR, the order of precedence is as follows: the HGLUOO, then the FRPA, and then the FPPR.